-You have questions about cured meat and we have answers. il porcellino salumi has been curing meat for 5 years and I’ve been curing meat for 10 years.
-It’s safe to say we have a few years of experience under our belt and a few award-winning cured meat products to back it up…shameful plug, I know.
+You have questions about cured meat, and we have answers. il porcellino salumi has been curing meat for five years, and I’ve been curing meat for ten years.
+It’s safe to say we have a few years of experience under our belt and a few award-winning cured meat products to back it up.
+Shameful plug, I know.

 Seriously, what is cured meat?